datavis2020/datavis2020.github.io/assignments.md

 The course requires handing in two assignments, each counting 50% towards the final mark.
 Failing to hand in an assignment at the due date, will lead to penalty points.

-Up to 10% extran points can be obtained through activity in the [VisGuides Forum](http://visguides.org) as discussed in the lecture 2.

 Assignments will be marked using the Unversity's [Common Marking Scheme 1](https://www.ed.ac.uk/timetabling-examinations/exams/regulations/common-marking-scheme).

 Keep any descriptions as brief as possible.
 Use bullet lists wherever possible.